ember-learn/ember-blog/source/2019-05-18-the-ember-times-issue-99.md

 ## [Resizing Like a Pro 📐](https://github.com/gmurphey/ember-did-resize-modifier)

 Have you ever found yourself trying to implement changes to your application based on element resizing?
-Well, then we have goo news for you: [ember-did-resize-modifier](https://github.com/gmurphey/ember-did-resize-modifier) is a great new addon that helps you by calling a callback whenever a given element is resized.
+Well, then we have good news for you: [ember-did-resize-modifier](https://github.com/gmurphey/ember-did-resize-modifier) is a great new addon that helps you by calling a callback whenever a given element is resized.

-Check out [the readme](https://github.com/gmurphey/ember-did-resize-modifier#readme) for more information on what you can do with this addon
+Check out [the readme](https://github.com/gmurphey/ember-did-resize-modifier#readme) for more information on what you can do with this addon.

 ---